An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 Then, applying the definition of~$g_i(\cdot)$ in Assumption~\refAss{lower:level:linear}, $\nabla_{y_i} \, g_i\big(\fixedx,y_i\upfixedx\big) = A_i$, and using the complementarity condition of constraints~\eqref{model:overall:problem:KKT:constraints:1} and~\eqref{model:overall:problem:KKT:constraints:0}, $(a_i x_i + A_i y_i - b_i)^T \lambda_i = 0$, the reformulation proceeds as follows:

 Therefore, problem \eqref{model:overall:problem} can be reformulated as a linear/quadratic convex integer program with linear constraints. \end{footnotesize} \end{proof} \end{spacing} With this theorem, we show that our approach can be applied to a large number of problem classes and still be solved as a mixed-integer linear program.
-These include operational constraints such as capacity constraints or minimum generation constraints, and market forms including linear inverse demand functions.
+These include operational constraints such as capacity bounds or minimum generation requirements, and market forms including linear inverse demand functions.